 (It should be noted that many psychology scholars believe that there are two additional perspectives that should be considered in the analysis of human behavior: The Evolutionary Perspective and The Cross-Cultural Perspective.)

-If psychological perspectives can be described as the viewpoints that are used to looked at individual cases and help treat patients, then the branches of psychology can be defined as the particular characterizable focus of the psychologists.
+If psychological perspectives can be described as the viewpoints that are used to look at individual cases and help treat patients, then the branches of psychology can be defined as the particular characterizable focus of psychologists.
 Within the framework of the field, there are 13 major branches of psychology.
-Two of these branches, behavioral psychology and cognitive psychology, are closely related to the perspectives described above.
-There are also 6 additional branches that are not largely part of the philosophical framework at Balanced Achievement.
+Two of these branches, behavioral psychology and cognitive psychology are closely related to the perspectives described above.
+There are also 6 additional branches that are not a large part of the philosophical framework of Balanced Achievement.
 For these reasons, we will now briefly look at the remaining 5 branches:

 - Personality Psychology: The branch of personality psychology has had as big of an impact on the field of psychology as any other branch.
 Psychologists are interested in studying and discovering what makes each of us the unique individuals that we are.
 They are interested in learning about the various factors that contribute to the formation of personality, studying how personality is expressed in our thoughts, emotions, and behaviors, while also trying to determine what role societal influences play on our personality.
 One of the most popular personality theories, The Big Five Personality Traits, states that personalities can be broken down into 5 categories that have different spectral ends (Introversion vs extroversion, agreeableness vs argumentative, self-control vs impulsive, emotionally unstable vs emotionally stable, and openness to experience vs closed-mindedness).

-- Social Psychology: The study of social psychology strive to understand how the thoughts, feelings, and behaviors of individuals influence, and are influenced by, the thoughts, feelings, and behaviors of other individuals.
-There are numerous social factors that are studied within the branch of social psychology, because there are so many variables found in social interactions.
-Some of the interests in the field are: group dynamics, nonverbal communication, perceptions, and emotional state changes.
+- Social Psychology: The study of social psychology strives to understand how the thoughts, feelings, and behaviors of individuals influence and are influenced by, the thoughts, feelings, and behaviors of other individuals.
+There are numerous social factors that are studied within the branch of social psychology because there are so many variables found in social interactions.
+Some of the interests in the field are group dynamics, nonverbal communication, perceptions, and emotional state changes.
 Social psychologists are interested in determining how these, and other, social components create internal and external changes in individuals.

 - Cross-Cultural Psychology: The field of cross-cultural psychology focuses on understanding the differences between individuals who are raised with different cultural influences and societal norms.
-The study pays importance to determining what, and why, behaviors vary throughout the globe and examine a number of concepts, such as: Emotions, social behaviors, relationships, and language acquisition and personality.
+The study pays importance to determining what, and why, behaviors vary throughout the globe and examines a number of concepts, such as Emotions, social behaviors, relationships, and language acquisition and personality.
 One example of cross-cultural psychology would be the personality traits of collectivism and individualism.
-While citizens in the west tend to be individualistic, where as individuals living in Eastern Asia take a more collectivist approach towards life.
+While citizens in the West tend to be individualistic, individuals living in Eastern Asia take a more collectivist approach to life.

-The all encompassing study of human behavior plays a large role in the teaching at Balanced Achievement.
+The all-encompassing study of human behavior plays a large role in the teachings of Balanced Achievement.
 By using the knowledge, that is found throughout the field, we hope to help you build a healthy self-concept, create a healthy societal environment, and ultimately increase your levels of fulfillment and happiness.